-There are many ways through which we can connect an understand other’s emotions and feelings; some are mentioned above.
+There are many ways to connect and understand other’s emotions and feelings; some are mentioned above.
 It is because empathy involves self-awareness, as well as the distinction between the self and the other.
 In that sense, it is different from mimicry or imitation.
-Animals do show some signs of empathy for each other, but unlike humans, they mimic or emotional contagion to another animal who might be in pain without having self-awareness.
-It is not empathy but of their instinct that led them to such behaviour.
+Animals show some signs of empathy for each other, but unlike humans, they mimic or emotional contagion to another animal who might be in pain without self-awareness.
+It is not empathy but their instinct that led them to such behaviour.

 Why do we need Empathy in our lives?

 Similarly, strong empathetic feelings for members of our own family or our own social or racial group might lead to hate or aggression towards those we see as a threat.
-Think about a mother or father protecting their baby or a nationalist protecting their country.
+Think about a mother or father protecting their baby or a nationalist safeguarding their country.

 People who are good at reading others’ emotions, such as manipulators, fortune-tellers or psychics, might also use their excellent, empathetic skills for their own benefit by deceiving others.
 Research suggests that we typically feel more empathy for members of our own group, such as those from our ethnic group.
 For example, one study scanned the brains of Chinese and Caucasian participants while they watched videos of members of their own ethnic group in pain.
-It’s observed that a brain area called the anterior cingulate cortex, which is often active when we see others in pain, was less active when participants saw members of ethnic groups different from their own in pain.
-Some studies suggest that the brain areas involved in rewarding others were more active when people rewarded members of their own group, but areas involved in harming others were equally active for both groups.
+It’s observed that a brain area called the anterior cingulate cortex, which is often active when we see others in pain, was less active when participants saw members of ethnic groups different from their own in misery.
+Some studies suggest that the brain areas involved in rewarding others were more active when people rewarded members of their own group.
+Still, areas involved in harming others were equally functional for both groups.

 Human’s empathetic brain has evolved to be highly adaptive to different types of situations.
-Having empathy is very useful as it often helps to understand others so we can help or deceive them, but sometimes we also need to be able to switch off our empathetic feelings to protect our own lives and those of others.
+Having empathy is very useful as it often helps to understand others so we can help or deceive them, but sometimes we also need to switch off our empathetic feelings to protect our own lives and those of others.